N-DAUD/Distributed-Project/README.md

 # Distributed-Project

 Steps to run the project:\
-1- Start the server.py or server2.py depending on the serverflag set in the main\
+1- Start the server.py or server2.py depending on the serverflag and the port number set in the main\
 2- Start one or more instance of main.py\
 3- Press START to play\
 \